accetto/ubuntu-vnc-xfce/README.md

 - popular text editor [vim][vim]

 The images are regularly maintained and rebuilt.
 The history of notable changes is documented in [CHANGELOG][this-changelog].

-*Remark:* Resources for building images with Firefox and pre-configurable Firefox, previously contained in this repository, have been moved to separate repositories ([ubuntu-vnc-xfce-firefox][accetto-github-ubuntu-vnc-xfce-firefox] and [ubuntu-vnc-xfce-firefox-plus][accetto-github-ubuntu-vnc-xfce-firefox-plus]).

 ### Image set